 What if I have some concerns about the property I’m interested in?

 We want you to be satisfied with your new home.
 If you have any concerns, please make them known immediately.
 We’ll always tell you exactly how we can resolve them.
 It is important that all questions be answered in advance of the move-in conference.

 Do you accept pets?

 Because each property and each property owner are different, the best answer we can give is “it depends”.
-In a few properties no pets are allowed while in most, pets are allowed subject to the owner’s approval.
+In a few properties pets are allowed while in most, pets are not allowed subject to the owner’s approval.
 Due to insurance constraints we cannot accept the following breeds of dogs: Chow, Rotweiler, Pit Bull, AKA, Doberman Pinscher, or any close relatives.
 Pet policies are strictly enforced.

 Do pets cost extra?

 There are very few properties which allow pets.
 Pets will require additional deposits, & pet photo.

 How many pets are allowed?